Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

-Many of those, who take a big interest in public service announcements, are probably aware that is not advisable to look at the sun, while it is being eclipsed by the moon.
-Overall, this is sound advice, but if you happen to live in a place, where the eclipse is total, there is a short span of time, (several minutes at the most) when it is OK to view the celestial event, directly.
-That brief period occurs, when the moon completely blocks out the sun, so that only a corona of light completely surrounds the eclipse.
+Many of those who take a big interest in public service announcements are probably aware that it is not advisable to look at the sun while it is being eclipsed by the moon.
+Overall, this is sound advice, but if you happen to live in a place where the eclipse is total, there is a short span of time (several minutes at the most) when it is OK to view the celestial event directly.
+That brief period occurs when the moon completely blocks out the sun, so that only a corona of light completely surrounds the eclipse.
 But once the moon moves past the sun and those direct sun rays come shining through, then it is time to look away again.
 For anyone, who wants to learn the specifics about viewing an eclipse, they can check out this informative video.

 Two Total Solar Eclipses In the Near Future

-On August 21, 2017 there will be a total eclipse, whose path will cross the USA from Oregon to South Carolina.
-The area of darkness will be only 70 miles wide and will last only a few minutes.
-This is a rare coast-to-coast event that can be viewed by millions of people, who live along the path.
+On August 21, 2017 there was a total eclipse whose path crossed the USA from Oregon to South Carolina.
+The area of darkness was only 70 miles wide and lasted only a few minutes.
+This was a rare coast-to-coast event that was viewed by millions of people who live along the path.

 By themselves, these are isolated events, but because these happenings are taking place only seven years apart, there abounds a sub-culture devoted to the idea that biblical prophecy may be related to the two eclipses.
 For interested parties, the internet harbors many of these bold predictions.
 Though they make for interesting reading, few government agencies or scientific organizations are taking the soothsayers very seriously.